lyteword/chspurgeon-tod/volume-4/psalm-86.md

 **Verse 11.** *Teach me.* There is no point on which the world is more dark than that of its own ignorance—we might truly say, "it is ignorant of its ignorance"—it knows enough when it learns by rote a few first principles of religion; it comforts itself that it is not atheistical because it believes that there is a God; but as to knowing his ways, laws, mind, or any such things, with them it has nothing at all to do.
 The people of the world do not care for enlightenment; they feel no pressing need for it; in all probability they have an instinctive feeling that if enlightened they would know a little more than they wish to know, that their newly acquired knowledge would interfere with their old habits and ways, and this is one reason why all spiritual teaching which goes beneath the surface is distasteful to the majority of men.
 They cannot bear to be brought into contact with God, in anything but a general way; the particulars of his character may not agree over well with the particulars of their lives!
 It is the fashion in the present day to talk of man's enlightenment, and to represent human nature as upheaving under its load, as straining towards a knowledge of truth; such is not in reality the case, and whenever there is an effort in the mind untaught of the Spirit, it is directed towards God as the great *moral* and not as the great *spiritual* Being.
 A man untaught of the Holy Ghost may long to know a *moral,* he can never desire to know a *spiritual* Being.— *John Hyatt,* 1767-1826.

 **Verse 11.** *Teach.* The common version of the verb here is too vague, as it fails to bring out the peculiar suitableness of the term to express the kind of teaching here specifically meant.
-The original meaning of the Hebrew word is *to point out* or *mark* the way.— *J.A.
-Alexander.*
+The original meaning of the Hebrew word is *to point out* or *mark* the way.— *J. A. Alexander.*

 **Verse 11.** *I will walk in thy truth.* Conform to Scripture.
 Let us lead Scripture lives.
 Oh that the Bible might be seen to be printed in our lives!
 Do what the Word commands.
 Obedience is an excellent way of commenting upon the Bible.
 Let the Word be the sun dial by which you set your life.
 What are we the better for having the Scriptures, if we do not direct all our speeches and actions according to it?
 What is a carpenter better for his rule about him, if he sticks it at his back, and never makes use of it for measuring and squaring?
 So, what are we the better for the rule of the Word, if we do not make use of it, and regulate our lives by it?— *Thomas Watson.*